top of page

 Magic Is Just the Stuff We Take for Granted

 Magic can be defined as merely phenomena that escapes our understanding.
-While science has given us language for things once considered supernatural - like earthquakes or volcanic eruptions - it hasn't eliminated the mystery.
+While science has given us language for things once considered supernatural - like earthquakes or volcanic eruptions - it hasn't eliminated the mystery of life and consciousness.
 The more we learn, the more we arrive at an unknown element—a level of complexity and improbability that is truly staggering.

 We are surrounded by this magic at every second, but we’ve been conditioned to take it for granted.
 Why are we not perpetually in awe?